QNM families: classification and competition: Perturbation equation and echo parameter space

+{We then scan the parameter $\{\alpha, l_0 \}$ and map the morphology of the electromagnetic potential with fixed $s=1$, $\ell=6$ and $M=1$ (same settings for later studies) in Fig. \ref{fig:peak-number-phase-diagram}, where the gray shaded region highlights the parameter combinations that give rise to the double-peak potential, in contrast to the blank region corresponding to the typical single-peak case.
 To further explore the phenomenological consequences of this transition, we must select specific paths through this parameter space for our subsequent QNM analysis.
-To this end, we choose two representative trajectories, one horizontal with fixed $l_0/M=0.94$ and one vertical with fixed $\alpha=7$, that traverse the borders between the single-peak and double-peak regions, as indicated by the red dashed lines in Fig. \ref{fig:peak-number-phase-diagram}.
-Furthermore, as we see from Fig. \ref{fig:potential-horizontal-traversal} and Fig. \ref{fig:potential-vertical-traversal} that the single peak regions can be further classified into Inner-Single-Peak and Outer-Single-Peak depending on which peak exists as the red dashed lines extend beyond the double-peak region.
-By analyzing the QNM spectra along these paths, we aim to uncover the distinctive phenomenological signatures associated with the emergence of the potential well, providing a direct link between the spacetime geometry and its observable ringdown properties.
+To this end, we choose two representative parameter trajectories that traverse the borders between the single-peak and double-peak regions, as indicated by the red dashed lines in Fig. \ref{fig:peak-number-phase-diagram}: one horizontal with fixed $l_0/M=0.94$ and one vertical with fixed $\alpha=7$.
+The behavior of effective potential is shown in Figs. \ref{fig:potential-horizontal-traversal} and \ref{fig:potential-vertical-traversal}, respectively.
+In Fig. \ref{fig:potential-horizontal-traversal} with fixed $l_0/M=0.94$, we see that as $\alpha$ deceases, the inner peak marked by green triangle disappears while the outer peak marked by red Square survives, indicating the entering of Outer-Single-Peak regime.
+Inversely, when increasing $\alpha$, the outer peak disappears while the inner peak survives, indicating the entering of Inner-Single-Peak regime.
+Therefore, along the horizontal parameter trajectories with fixed $l_0/M=0.94$, the effective potential is in the Outer-Single-Peak regime, double-peak regime and Inner-Single-Peak regime as $\alpha$ increases.
+Similar phenomena is obvious for the vertical parameter trajectories with fixed $\alpha=7$, as shown in Fig. \ref{fig:potential-vertical-traversal}.
+Then by analyzing the QNM spectra along these paths, we aim to uncover the distinctive phenomenological signatures associated with the emergence of the potential well, providing a direct link between the spacetime geometry and its observable ringdown properties.
+As we will see soon, this classification of effective potentials based on the number of peaks, especially further tracing the outer and inner peak, is important for disclosing the global structure of the QNM spectrum.}